 The B-C inside sections will only ever be seen together, so feel free to design something that bleeds between the two or has text flowing between the two.
 Often, these two sections will contain the most complicated, detailed information because there is the most space.

+Idea #1 for how to organize a brochure’s information: Black Lives Matter Boston. - Leave contact information on the back.
 The back of the brochure is the last thing people read—and sometimes, they don’t read it at all!
 You can use this space to include contact information and any details necessary for people to follow up or learn more.
 Just like the front, focus on not overwhelming this space with too many elements.
 You want it to remain mostly simple so that people can flip the brochure over and quickly find the website link, phone number, or social media account handles.
+And just like that, you’re done!
+Make sure you print a couple test brochures to ensure text doesn’t overlap the folds.

 Now that your group or cause has a brochure, you might consider starting an Instagram profile or twitter account!
 Click here to learn how to design social media posts with Adobe Spark.
+Are you a current student?
+See how you can save over 60%.